Retatrutide FDA Approval Status 2026

 | FDA Approval | Not approved | Approved for obesity (Zepbound) |

-The approximately 8–9 percentage points of additional weight loss with retatrutide versus tirzepatide in their respective knee OA trials is notable, though direct cross-trial comparisons are limited by differences in study design, populations, and endpoints.
-For the full TRIUMPH-4 knee OA analysis, see our dedicated retatrutide and knee osteoarthritis article.
+The approximately 8–9 percentage points of additional body-weight reduction with retatrutide versus tirzepatide in their respective knee OA trials is notable, though direct cross-trial comparisons are limited by differences in study design, populations, and endpoints.
+For ongoing TRIUMPH coverage, see the retatrutide Phase 3 trial tracker.

 Limitations

-Structural outcomes: Pain relief does not necessarily mean cartilage preservation.
-Whether retatrutide-induced weight loss slows radiographic progression of knee OA (joint space narrowing, osteophyte formation) is not addressed by the available data.
+Structural outcomes: A pain-score improvement does not necessarily mean cartilage preservation.
+Whether retatrutide-associated body-weight reduction slows radiographic progression of knee OA (joint space narrowing, osteophyte formation) is not addressed by the available data.

-Durability: Knee OA pain improvement during active weight-loss treatment may not persist if weight is regained after discontinuation.
+Durability: Knee OA symptom findings during active trial treatment may not persist after discontinuation.
 TRIUMPH-6 (weight maintenance) will provide relevant durability data.

 Generalizability: TRIUMPH-4 enrolled participants with both obesity and knee OA.
 Whether the joint benefits extend to other weight-bearing joints (hip, ankle) or lower BMI ranges is unknown.